 Timothy Noël obtained his MSc in Industrial Chemical Engineering from KaHo Sint Lieven (Ghent, Belgium) in 2004.
 In 2009, he received his PhD at the Laboratory for Organic and Bioorganic Synthesis at Ghent University under supervision of Prof. Johan Van der Eycken with his thesis 'Synthesis and application of chiral dienes and chiral imidates for asymmetric transition metal catalysis'.
 He then moved to the Massachusetts Institute of Technology as a Fulbright Postdoctoral Fellow with Prof. Stephen L. Buchwald (MIT-Novartis Center for Continuous Manufacturing) where he worked on the development of new continuous-flow methods for cross-coupling chemistry.
 In 2012 he was appointed assistant professor at Eindhoven University of Technology (TU/e) and in 2017 associate professor with the research group Micro Flow Chemistry and Process Technology.

-- Associate editor, Journal of Flow Chemistry
+- Editor in Chief, Journal of Flow Chemistry